Auddity/Stat-Tracker-App/README.md

 Make it look appealing.

 ## Misc Notes & Info
+Updating a specific stat catagory on a player even though they're in different catagories (12/25/21):
+  - The answer was the find method inside the update player data function.
+It wasn't in the logic, which I had first attempted.

-Adding sort function (12/22/21):
+Adding sort function (12/23/21):
   Principle 2 invoked Again.
   - In process of doing this, refactored a lot of the code.
-  - Removed logic steps from eventListener
-  - Removed logic steps from adding to DOM function, renamed it to updateDOM because that's all it does now.
   - Removed attribute node
-  - Critical logic now takes place in updating the player data function.
+  - Removed logic steps from eventListener and added it to update Storage function.
     - Find if name exists, if it does map over stored array, update value in player object.
     - otherwise adds a new player.